Freelancer

 npm run build # bundles src/ → dist/ — commit dist/, installs never build

-npm test # node --test over the pure quote logic
+npm test # node --test over the pure quote/invoice/client logic and handlers